Travelling to and from Belgium

 - A recognised vaccination certificate of complete vaccination (at least 14 days old) must be presented.

 - A negative PCR test or a RAT test must be taken before departure to Belgium.
 You need to be tested again on day 1 and day 7 of your stay.
 Quarantine obligation applies until the negative result of the test on day 1 is known.

 - The most recent information about travelling from Belgium to another country is easily found on the EU app Reopen Europe.
 Some countries ask returning travellers who have spent a certain time abroad to undergo a test before returning home.
 Travellers returning home to Belgium can take a test in the following transport hubs: Brussels Airport , Bruges-Ostend airport, Bruxelles Midi - Brussel Zuid (HST terminal).
 Visitors staying in Bruges:

 - PCR-test: visitors staying in Bruges can have themselves tested (PCR test) in "Test and vaccination centre Bruges" in B-Park (Blankenbergsesteenweg 420, Bruges).
 Open from 9.00 to 12.30 and from 13.00 to 17.00, 7 days a week.
 This is only possible if you apply for a CTPC code (covid test prescription code) in advance via Mijngezondheid.belgie.be.
 A PCR-travel test costs 55€ and can be paid on the spot in the test centre.
 You will receive your test result within 24 hours.

 - Antigen test: an antigen test can be taken at the following pharmacies.
+The pharmacist will create a Corona Test Prescription Code.
+After the test you will receive the code by SMS.
 Price: from € 26.7 (variable).
 You will receive the test result within 2 to 4 hours.